-Lymphatic vessels are tiny tubes, similar to blood vessels, that carry lymphatic fluid to and from your lymph nodes.
+- Lymphatic vessels are tiny tubes, like your blood vessels, that carry fluid to and from your lymph nodes.

-Lymphatic fluid is the clear fluid that travels through your lymphatic system.
-It carries cells that help fight infections and other diseaseBack to top
+- Lymphatic fluid is the clear fluid that travels through your lymphatic system.
+It carries cells that help fight infections and other diseases.